nhays89/SkyscrapperFloors/README.md

 be moved.’**

 ##Solution
-For this problem, its tempting to build a recursive algorithm that checks all possible stops from the starting floor to the ending floor, but the input size is simply to large.
+For this problem, its tempting to build a recursive algorithm that checks all possible stops from the starting floor, Y, to the ending floor, X, but the input size is simply to large.
 Instead, lets leverage the idea that if an elevator, e<sub><em>i</em></sub>, stops on a floor that overlaps with another elevator, e<sub><em>j</em></sub>, then a piece of furniture can move to and from any stop of either elevator.
 The merge between the two elevators creates an elevator, e<sub><em>m</em></sub>, that represents all possible stops of each elevator (e<sub><em>i</em></sub> +  e<sub><em>j</em></sub>).
 Therefore, lets extend this idea to each remaining elevator, e<sub><em>k</em></sub>, in the input, gradually increasing the number of all possible stops as we merge elevators with e<sub><em>m</em></sub>.
 There may be the case, however, in which an elevator, e<sub><em>i</em></sub>, does